What is the Global Torture Index?

 Acknowledgements

-The OMCT Global Torture Index team would like to thank all those who have contributed their time, expertise, and support.
-We also extend our sincere gratitude to the Executive Committee and Bureau, and staff of the OMCT Secretariat, whose leadership and dedication have been vital to guiding and shaping this project.
-Below, we acknowledge the individuals and institutions who have played an integral role in the Index success.
+The OMCT Global Torture Index team would like to thank all those who have contributed their time, expertise and support.
+We also extend our sincere gratitude to the Executive Committee and Bureau, and staff of the OMCT Secretariat.
+Below, we acknowledge the individuals and institutions who have played an integral role in the success of the Index.

 Institutional Contributors and Partners